Who can use this feature

 - IP Configuration: Specify the IP range and subnet mask (e.g., 10.107.0.1/24).

-- Description: Optionally, provide a note for better context.
+- Description: Optional, provide a note for better context.

-- Permitted inter-VLAN communication: Select VLANs you want to be able to communicate with this new VLAN.
+- Inter-VLAN communication: Select the VLANs you want to be able to communicate with this new VLAN.

-- Enable DHCP Server: Optionally, you can toggle the Enable DHCP server switch to the “on” position.
+- Enable DHCP Server: toggle the switch to the 'On' position to allow the VLAN to assign IP addresses

 - Override Gateway (Optional): If you want the DHCP gateway to differ from the VLAN’s primary gateway, toggle the Override gateway switch.